-- Identify marketing priorities at a very early stage. - Understand the differences between marketing and public relations activities. - In a competitive environment you are never short of enemies, rise above them through excellence and good public relations. - Develop and maintain a positive public relations profile. - Marketing should be a priority from Day One. - Manage external relations tightly and effectively. - · Counteract negative messages immediately. - Keep your friends close to you. - · Identify your enemies and make a plan. - Considering this school's developmental background, it achieved far more with young people with previously poor educational experiences than those schools in the county that had rejected and referred them to the ROA.
+- Marketing should be a priority from Day One. - Manage external relations tightly and effectively. - Counteract negative messages immediately. - Keep your friends close to you. - Identify your enemies and make a plan. - Considering this school's developmental background, it achieved far more with young people with previously poor educational experiences than those schools in the county that had rejected and referred them to the Robert Owen Academy.